rpearce/react-static/README.md

 ## Usage

 ### Create Components
-You should structure your components as per the [example components](./example/src/components) with some sort of `Root` layout file, an `Index` component, and then all the rest.
+You should structure your components as per the [example components](./src/components) with at minimum a `Root` layout component and an `Index` component, as well as any other pages or components.

+The structure will end up looking like this:

 ```
 Root